Discover Fly Fishing in Iceland

 The Breiddalsa River is situated in eastern Iceland set in a stunning landscape as mountains mark the horizon and the once glacial fed waters carve their way to the sea.
 It is the lower tidal reaches that offer much excitement, as each high-tide sees fresh sea-run char burst into the river.

-The upper sections of Breiddalsa are becoming known for their salmon runs since smolt releasing programs have been in operation after a hydroelectric dam was built at the top of the river.
+The upper sections of Breiddalsa are becoming known for their salmon runs since smolt releasing programmes have been in operation after a hydroelectric dam was built at the top of the river.